Project-Mati/Proof-of-Compliance/README.md

 # Proof-of-Compliance

+## Brief

-The Current methods of regulation are more driven from command and control approach. and become more like one person / entity making a law and other entities maintaining the law.
-Where by creating a decentralized problem.
+The Current methods of regulation are more driven from command and control approach. and become more like one person / entity making a law and other entities maintaining the law for sustenance of the ecosystem leading to the decentralized problem and solving this problem using centralized approaches leads to enormous cost to participants.

+## Objective

+ - To ensure that rules that

+## Axioms